At the Historical Village of Hokkaido, you can experience Japan's pioneering days at this open-air architectural museum in Sapporo City.

 Mountain Village Area: Reproducing the lumber and charcoal huts made solely from forest materials

 Next, the Mountain Village area faithfully recreates the lumber and fuelwood facilities, which utilized the abundant resources from the forest at the time.
 Even the railway that was used for transportation is also on full display.

-Range of activities to experience Japan's pioneer period
+A range of activities let you experience Japan's pioneer period

 Guided tours by volunteers, as well as trying out traditional tools, are just some of the activities you can try out here to get a deeper understanding of the lives of the migrants living in that revolutionary period.

-The fee for the horse-drawn carriages and sleds is 250 yen for adults (15 years and over) and 100 yen for children (3-14 years).
+The fare for the horse-drawn carriages and sleds is 250 yen for adults (15 years and over) and 100 yen for children (3-14 years).

 Don't miss the guided tour of the Historical Village of Hokkaido in English!

 What better way to learn about the history of pioneering in Hokkaido than through a volunteer guide?
 Commentary and guided tours in English are available for booking at least one week before the tour.
 Above is a picture of two guides dressed in the old constable attire.

 A live demonstration of a foot press by a volunteer guide.
 Other demonstrations include selling dagashi (cheap sweets native to Japan), toolmaking and fishing gear-making.